Coordinate Linear Variance Reduction for Generalized Linear Programming: Introduction

-While the literature addressing~\eqref{eq:pd-glp} is sparse --- some special cases have been considered in~\citet{mangasarian1979nonlinear,mangasarian1984normal,mangasarian2004newton} --- there has been significant recent work on first-order methods for general bilinearly coupled convex-concave min-max problems.
-Deterministic first-order methods include the {proximal point method} (PPM) of~\citet{rockafellar1976monotone}, the extragradient/mirror-prox method (EGM) of~\citet{korpelevich1976extragradient} and \citet{nemirovski2004prox}, the primal-dual hybrid gradient (PDHG) method of~\citet{chambolle2011first}, and the alternating direction method of multipliers (ADMM) of~\citet{douglas1956numerical}.
-All these methods have per-iteration cost $\Theta({\mathrm{nnz}}(\mA) + n +d)$ and convergence rate $1/k$, where $\mathrm{nnz}(\mA)$ denotes the number of nonzero elements of $\mA$ and $k$ is the number of iterations.
+While there have been few papers that directly address~\eqref{eq:pd-glp} --- some special cases have been considered in~{\cite{mangasarian1979nonlinear,mangasarian1984normal,mangasarian2004newton,gao2017first,xu2020primal,zhu2020linear,zhao2022iteration,carmon2020coordinate}} --- there has been significant recent work on first-order methods for general bilinearly coupled convex-concave min-max problems.
+Deterministic first-order methods include the {proximal point method} (PPM)~\cite{rockafellar1976monotone}, the extragradient/mirror-prox method (EGM)~\cite{korpelevich1976extragradient,nemirovski2004prox}, the primal-dual hybrid gradient (PDHG) method~\cite{chambolle2011first}, and the alternating direction method of multipliers (ADMM)~\cite{douglas1956numerical}.
+All these methods have per-iteration cost $\Theta(\mathrm{nnz}(\mA))$ and convergence rate $1/k$, where $\mathrm{nnz}(\mA)$ denotes the number of nonzero elements of $\mA$ and $k$ is the number of iterations.

-For better scalability, stochastic counterparts of these methods have been proposed. \citet{juditsky2011solving, ouyang2013stochastic,bianchi2016ergodic,patrascu2017nonasymptotic} have used ``vanilla'' stochastic gradients to replace the full gradients of their deterministic counterparts. \cite{carmon2019variance, hamedani2020stochastic, alacaoglu2021stochastic} have exploited the finite-sum structure of the interaction term $\langle\vy, \mA\vx\rangle$ involving both primal and dual variables to perform variance reduction.
+For better scalability, stochastic counterparts of these methods have been proposed. \cite{juditsky2011solving, ouyang2013stochastic,bianchi2016ergodic,patrascu2017nonasymptotic} have used ``vanilla'' stochastic gradients to replace the full gradients of their deterministic counterparts. \cite{carmon2019variance, hamedani2020stochastic, alacaoglu2021stochastic} have exploited the finite-sum structure of the interaction term $\langle\vy, \mA\vx\rangle$ involving both primal and dual variables to perform variance reduction.
 With a separability assumption for the dual variables, \cite{alacaoglu2017smooth} and \cite{chambolle2018stochastic} have combined incremental coordinate approaches on the dual variables with an implicit variance reduction strategy on the primal variables.
-Recently, under a separability assumption for dual variables, \cite{song2021variance} have proposed a new incremental coordinate method with an initialization step that requires a single access to the full data.
+Recently, under a separability assumption for dual variables, \cite{song2021variance} proposed a new incremental coordinate method with an initialization step that requires a single access to the full data.
 This approach, known as \emph{variance reduction via primal-dual accelerated dual averaging} (\vrpda), obtains the first theoretical bounds that are better than their deterministic counterparts in the class of incremental coordinate approaches.
-The \vrpda~algorithm serves as the main motivation for the approach used in this paper.
+The \vrpda~algorithm serves as the main motivation for our approach.